The WWF is run at a local level by the following offices...

 The jury was particularly impressed by Bogotá’s ambitious climate action plan, including halving their business-as-usual emissions by 2030, and reaching net zero emissions by 2050.
 This plan includes actions in sectors that are difficult to impact, despite numerous challenges.
 Bogotá plays an influential role in leading the country’s approach to climate change and demonstrates to the rest of the world what cities can achieve with effort and commitment.

-In 2022, 280 cities participated from over 50 countries, and the aggregated emissions reductions from planned mitigation actions amounted to 246 million tons of CO2 equivalent
+In 2022, 280 cities participated from over 50 countries, and the aggregated emissions reductions from planned mitigation actions amounted to 246 million tons of CO equivalent

 s which is approximately the annual emissions of a country like Spain.
 Lund and Bogotá were the frontrunners in their reported climate data of those 280 cities.

-“As highlighted in the recently released IPCC AR6 reports, cities play a key role in avoiding the most severe impacts of global warming,” said Marco Lambertini, Director General of WWF International.
-“Bogotá and Lund are two inspiring examples of how dedicated local governments from very different contexts can drive the transition toward more liveable and sustainable cities.
+“As highlighted in the recently released IPCC AR6 reports, cities play a key role in avoiding the most severe impacts of global warming,” “Bogotá and Lund are two inspiring examples of how dedicated local governments from very different contexts can drive the transition toward more liveable and sustainable cities.
 For the world over, both cities are showing others what can be achieved!"

 Lund was the highest scoring entry among the 280 cities reporting to WWF’s One Planet City Challenge 2022.
 It had a comprehensive and holistic approach to climate action planning and the city’s plan demonstrates strong political leadership, vision and impact.
 Its planned mitigation actions are effective, covering the most important sectors and its adaptation actions are both diverse and based on a strong climate change risk assessment.
 Furthermore, Lund reported a 50% emissions reduction target for 2020 (base year 1990) – which has been achieved.